Home

 My name is Pierre Lison, and I am a Chief Research Scientist at Norsk Regnesentral (Norwegian Computing Center, NR for short), an independent research institute located in Oslo, Norway.
 I am also a part-time Associate Professor at the Language Technology Group, University of Oslo.

-My research interests are in natural language processing (language technology), statistical modelling and machine learning.
-In my previous research, I worked on topics such as human-robot interaction, conversational interfaces and statistical/neural machine translation.
+My main research interests are in natural language processing (language technology) and machine learning, and more specifically the development of Large Language Models (LLMs) and their use in various applications.
+In my previous research, I worked on topics such as human-robot interaction, conversational interfaces, data privacy and neural machine translation.

-I am currently leading two research projects, both funded by the Research Council of Norway.
-The first, CLEANUP, seeks to develop new, data-driven methods for removing personal information from text data.
-The other, GraphDial, focuses on dialogue management and investigates the use of graphs (and weak supervision) to represent the dialogue state of rich conversational domains.
+Two of my most recent projects are CLEANUP, which sought to develop new, data-driven methods for removing personal information from text data and GraphDial, which focused on dialogue management and investigated the use of knowledge graphs to represent the dialogue state of rich conversational domains.

 Other research projects I am / have been involved with include SAFERS (speech analytics for emergency response services), DialMT (dialogue modelling for machine translation), Oslo Analytics and most recently CyberRisk (cyber-threat intelligence and risk management).
 I also have a minor role in the centre for research-based innovation Big Insight: Statistics for the knowledge economy.